alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that finds all empty files and dir in cuurent dir and sub-dir
 ## 101-gifs
 A script that lists all file ending with a certain extension in the current and sub dirs
+## 102-acrostic
+A script that decodes a file and prints the firts character of every line in a file